LafeLabs/PostCapitalistIndustry/Measures.md

 Magnetic units are explored using wires, magnets, various household items, and smart phones to measure the field.
 Go out and measure power lines, compute current, measure AC magnetic fields.

+Use a big coil to go scavenge power from power lines inductively, measure it, pick it up, use it.
+BWHAHAHAHAH.
+Use the cell phone to go find the lines and measure them here in this chapter and reference the project for the motor chapter where you go scavenge power.

 ### springs

 wood, steel, hooke's law, mechanical impedance, examples, measuring k, units, ipytyhon notebook with unit examples, damping constant